Breaking Down The Sacramento Kings Schedule

 Sacramento will play New Orleans twice over the final eight games.

-They must win both in order to secure a possible tie-breaker in the situation that both teams tie for the ninth-seed spot.
+They must win both games in order to secure a possible tie-breaker in the scenario that both teams tie for the ninth-seed spot.
 Sacramento already lost to New Orleans earlier this season, so one win by the Pelicans will award them the tie-breaker.

 When it comes down to it, the key point is that the Kings control their own destiny.